 Part of the site was allocated for The Spit to Manly tram route in 1910 (completed in 1911).
 The first tram travelled along Sydney Road via a horseshoe curve between Crescent and George streets, skirting the western and northern boundaries of Ivanhoe Park before reaching level terrain in Raglan Street.
 The last trams ran in 1939.
 Although the tracks were removed, a portion of the tramway loop is still visible.

 The War Memorial was dedicated on 30 October 1953 to those who had fought and fallen in the Second World War.

 In 1962 the council approved a £50,000 redevelopment at the oval, including a building for the Girl Guides (since demolished).

 The reserve at the western end of the park was renamed Ivanhoe Park Botanic Garden in 2006, after being approved by the Geographical Names Board.

 Plans for the Garden

-The Friends group are newly formed and propose to organise outings, events at the Garden, fund raise and engage in volunteer gardening.
-Joining the Friends group is a great way to enjoy being part of the local community and an opportunity to make new friends.
-A link to the Friends webpage is provided under Contact Information below including how to join the group.
+The Friends group organise meetings with guest speakers, events, raise funds and engage in volunteer gardening.
+Joining the Friends group is a wonderful way to enjoy being part of the local community and make new friends.
+Members are welcome to do as little or as much as they wish.